jhwhenry/cpd/wx_orchestrate_ai_gov_upgrade_530.md

 ls -l /store-backups/
 ```

 Copy the name of the lastest backup file.

-Open up a dulpicate terminal while the debug pod is still live and copy the backup out onto your bastion.
+Open up a duplicate terminal while the debug pod is still live and copy the backup out onto your bastion.

 ```
 export STORE_CRONJOB_DEBUG_POD=$(oc get pods | grep debug | awk '{print $1}')